ckelsoe/obsidian-shell-path-copy/README.md

 No manual editing, no mistakes, no context switching.
 It just works.

 ### Example Use Cases
-- Sharing file locations with AI Assistants like Claude Code or Gemini
+- Sharing file locations with AI Assistants like "Claude Code or Gemini CLI
 - Documenting file structures in notes
 - Creating file references in technical documentation
 - Quick file path sharing in team communications